fal-ai/dbt-fal/docs/anomaly-detection.md

 3. Feed it to `DBSCAN`
 4. Plot the anomalies with the data on a Matplotlib figure and save it
 5. Send the figure to a Slack channel using a bot with a message

+The `DBSCAN` cluster that we are using for this example is a data clustering algorithm that groups together points that are close to each other.
+The groups are defined by the two hyperparameters `eps` for neighbourhood size and `min_samples` for minimum number of points reqiured in a cluster.
+After forming the groups, or the clusters, it labels the points that are in low density areas defined by the hyperparameters as noise, which are the anomalous data points for our case.

 For the entire Python script, you can use this [link](https://github.com/fal-ai/fal_dbt_examples/blob/main/fal_scripts/anomaly_detection.py)).